heapwolf/d/README.md

 distribute the code it receives to the appropriate target machines.
  - Deployments should be transactional, meaning that if any one step during the process fails, nothing is affected on the target machine.
+ - You're already taking `libuv` as a dependency, why not take `git`.

 # Features
 - Uses git to manage deployment versioning